RogerLo47/rogerlo47.github.io/about.md

 permalink: /about/
 ---

 Roger Chi-Jen Lo (羅啟仁) lives in Taipei, Taiwan.
 He is a M.S. student and President of Students Association at the [Graduate Institute of Communication Engineering, National Taiwan University]; he received his B.S. degree from the [Department of Electrical Engineering, National Taiwan University].
 He is recently under the mentorship of [Prof. Hung-Yun Hsieh], conducting research on wireless communication and internet-of-things, especially stochastic network optimization with information theory.
-For any other details, please survey his [CV], [LinkedIn], or contact him via email. : )
+For any other details, please survey his [CV], [LinkedIn], or contact via email. : )

 ![NTU](/assets/NTU.jpg)